Trump deposed in defamation suit filed by E. Jean Carroll

-NEW YORK (AP) — Former President Donald Trump answered questions under oath Wednesday in a lawsuit filed by E. Jean Carroll, a magazine columnist who says the Republican raped her in the mid-1990s in a department store dressing room.
+NEW YORK (AP) — Former President Donald Trump answered questions under oath Wednesday in a lawsuit filed by E. Jean Carroll, a magazine columnist who says he raped her in the mid-1990s in a department store dressing room.

 Details on how the deposition went weren’t immediately disclosed.

 “We’re pleased that on behalf of our client, E. Jean Carroll, we were able to take Donald Trump’s deposition today.
-We are not able to comment further,” said a spokesperson for the law firm representing her, Kaplan Hecker & Fink.
+We are not able to comment further,” the law firm representing her, Kaplan Hecker & Fink, said in a statement.

 Trump has said Carroll’s rape allegation is “a hoax and a lie.”